fabfabBesnard/Phyllotaxis-sim-eval/docker/docker_readme.md

 - find the process that is listening to the port with the command `lsof -i:8888` and consider killing that process if it is safe (`kill $(lsof -t -i:"8888")`)
 - if nothing works... shut down your computer  (all process connected to the port should be stopped) and re-start !

-2. *"When running the docker, R starts directly"*: you forget `bash` at the end of the start command `docker run -it roboticsmicrofarms/sm-dtw_demo:latest bash`
+2. *"When running the docker, R starts directly"*: you probably forgot `bash` at the end of the start command `docker run -it roboticsmicrofarms/sm-dtw_demo:latest bash`

 3. Jupyter notebook connection
 **Cause of the problem**: another server is running on the same port